g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * Continuous Improvement: Testing in production fosters a culture of continuous improvement.
 Developers can continuously monitor and analyze the performance of their changes in the green environment, leading to iterative enhancements and optimizations over time.

 ### Best Practices for Testing in Production with Blue-Green Deployment
-For blue-green deployment there are best practices to follow to ensure a seamless switchover.
-These practices includes:
+There are recommended practices for blue-green deployment that should be adhered to to guarantee a smooth transition.
+Among these methods are:

 * Isolated Testing: Ensure that testing in the green environment does not impact the live production environment (blue).
 Isolate the testing environment to prevent unintended disruptions to end-users.